 RDMA advantages over TCP include low latency, high throughput, and low CPU usage.
-However, unlike TCP, RDMA needs a lossless network; i.e. there should be no packet loss due to buffer overflow at the switches [18].
-The RoCE protocol runs on top of UDP with a go-back N retransmission strategy that severely impacts performance ifwhen retransmission is invoked.
-As such, RoCE requires Priority-based Flow Control (IEEE Std 802.1Q-2018, Clause 36 [19]) to ensure that no packet loss occurs in the data center network.
-Figure 19 from [20] shows how RoCE service throughput decreases rapidly with an increase in the packet loss rate.
+However, unlike TCP, RDMA needs a lossless network; i.e. there should be no packet loss due to buffer overflow at the switches [19].
+The RoCE protocol runs on top of UDP with a go-back N retransmission strategy that severely impacts performance when retransmission is invoked.
+As such, RoCE requires Priority-based Flow Control (IEEE Std 802.1Q-2018, Clause 36 [20]) to ensure that no packet loss occurs in the data center network.
+Figure 20 from [21] shows how the RoCE service throughput decreases rapidly with increases in packet loss rate.
 Loosing as little as one in one thousand packets decreases RoCE service performance by roughly 30%.